 - Master of Disguise: He can even look like an allied Spy disguised as an enemy Spy!

 - Metagame: Good Spies are aware of common strategies and playstyles and exploit these when moving around enemy territory.
 Knowing common Sniper/Engineer spots is a easy way to score kills, for example, and knowing how to act convincingly like the class they're disguised as is key to remaining undetected.

 - As noted above, a good deal of the metagame consists of anti-Spy tactics since sooner or later, one will show up to wreak havoc.

 - The Mole

-- Not so Above It All: Probably the most professional of the classes, yet when he dominates enemies, he has some very immature things to say to them.
+- Not So Above It All: Pretends to be the professional of the classes, yet when he dominates enemies, he has some very immature things to say to them.

 - Not So Different:

 - He has to sneak around and punishes enemies from behind.
 Kind of like a Backburner Pyro...